 Performance:

-- The tip of the marker should be made of a material so that the efficiency of using ink for writing should be high.
+- The marker tip should be made of a material so that the efficiency of using ink for writing should be high.

 - The life of the marker should be optimum.